TICKET TERMS AND CONDITIONS

 TRANSFER OF TICKETS

 The Committee recognises that there may be unforeseeable circumstances that prevent ticketholders from attending the Ball.
-Doubles may be transferred to other members of the University of Cambridge from 7th April 2017 to 4th June 2017 and will incur an administrative charge of £40.
+Doubles may be transferred to other members of the University of Cambridge from 3rd April 2018 to 30th May 2018 and will incur an administrative charge of £40.
 Ticket eligibility conditions apply to all transfers.
-Where an internal double is transferred to a new ticketholder outside of Trinity College, the difference between reduced and standard prices (i.e.: £50) must also be paid to reflect the change in ticket category.
+Where an internal double is transferred to a new ticketholder outside of Trinity College, the difference between reduced and standard prices (i.e.: £65) must be paid on top of the administrative £40 charge to reflect the change in ticket category.
 Alumni double tickets are non-transferable.

 In order to conduct a transfer, please see the relevant link on our website at the opening of the window.
 The transfer will only be registered after all relevant confirmations and payments have been received and cleared.
 If the ticket includes upgrades, then these must be transferred as well.